(A) What is verification?

 (a) Documentary evidence can be used as a primary source of verification.
 Documentary evidence consists of a written confirmation of the applicant's circumstances.
 Examples of documentary evidence include but are not limited to: pay stubs, rent receipts, utility bills, etc. If the agency uses pay stubs and they are not included in the case file, the agency must include the name, address, dates, and gross amounts listed on the pay stubs in the case file.

 (b) Although documentary evidence shall be a primary source of verification, acceptable verification shall not be limited to any single type of document.
 The verification may be obtained through the applicant or another source.
-If documentary evidence cannot be obtained or if what was obtained is insufficient to be able to make a determination, the county agency shall pursue a collateral contact.
+When documentary evidence cannot be obtained or when what was obtained is insufficient to be able to make a determination, the county agency shall pursue a collateral contact.